-Audrey Boyle Andersson earned a degree in theology from Newbold College.A freelance writer and editor, Audrey lives in Yxe, Sweden.Jackie Bishop was director of children's ministries for the Rocky Mountain
+Audrey Boyle Andersson earned a degree in theology from Newbold College.
+A freelance writer and editor, Audrey lives in Yxe, Sweden.
+Jackie Bishop is a children's ministries specialist who lives in California.

-Conference, located in Denver, Colorado, while working on this project.
 DeeAnn Bragaw, an educator and a home-schooling mom, lives in Colorado.
 Linda Porter Carlyle is a freelance writer whose work is often seen in Our Little Friend and Primary Treasure.
 A home-schooling mom, Linda lives in Medford, Oregon.